cgogn/cgogn.github.io/index.md

 	<em>Figure 2: Iterative construction of the cell-tuples corresponding to the cellular decomposition of Figure 1</em>
 </p>

 Adjacency relations are defined on the cell-tuples: two cell-tuples are said to be i-adjacent if their path in the incidence graph share all but the i-dimensional cell.
 For example, (F1, E2, V1) and (F1, E2, V2) are 0-adjacent.
-In the context of the cellular decomposition of a quasi-manifold, it has been shown that these n+1 adjacency relations put the cell-tuples in a one-to-one relation (except for the n-adjacency at the boundary of the object where cell-tuples do not have any mate).
-Based on these definitions, generalized-maps (or G-maps) have been proposed as a model for the representation of the cellular decomposition of n-dimensional quasi-manifolds.
+In the context of the cellular decomposition of a quasi-manifold, it can be shown that these n+1 adjacency relations put the cell-tuples in a one-to-one relation (except for the n-adjacency at the boundary of the object where cell-tuples do not have any mate).
+Based on these definitions, generalized maps (or G-maps) have been proposed as a model for the representation of the cellular decomposition of n-dimensional quasi-manifolds.

 ## Generalized maps

 Generalized maps encode a cellular decomposition with a set D of abstract elements called darts that are in one-to-one correspondance with the cell-tuples.
 A set of n+1 functions αi : D → D, 0 ≤ i ≤ n are defined based on the i-adjacency relations of the cell-tuples.
-Figure 3 shows the G-map corresponding to the cellular decomposition of previous example.
+Figure 3 shows the G-map corresponding to the cellular decomposition of the previous example.
 Following the previously mentioned properties of i-adjacencies on cell-tuples, αi functions are involutions, i.e. functions such that ∀d ∈ D, αi(αi(d)) = d.

 Combinatorial constraints express the correct assembly of cells along their boundary.
 For αi functions, these constraints are expressed as follows: ∀i, j, 0 ≤ i < i + 2 ≤ j ≤ n, αi ◦ αj is an involution.
 If the G-map is constructed from the incidence graph of the decomposition of a quasi-manifold – a set of d-cells glued along (d-1)-cells – then those constraints are automatically satisfied.

 The original cells are thus decomposed with their incidence relations into a dimension-independent set of a unique abstract entity.
 In order to bring back the notion of cell, the following two observations are a good starting point:
- - each dart identifies a set of n cells of different dimension, i.e. those contained in the corresponding cell-tuple
+ - each dart identifies a set of n cells of each dimension, i.e. those contained in the corresponding cell-tuple
  - each k-cell is represented by a set of darts, i.e. all the darts whose corresponding cell-tuple contains this cell

 Figure 3 illustrates these notions.
 Starting from the same dart d, depending on how it is interpreted, one can build the set of darts that represent its vertex, edge or face.
 Within each of these sets, any dart equally represents the corresponding vertex, edge or face.